digital-asset/daml/docs/source/app-dev/grpc/error-codes.rst

 ---------------------------

-Errors returned to users are represented as instances of standard StatusRuntimeException_.
-As such they contain a `gRPC status code`_, a description and additional machine readable information represented in the `rich gRPC error model`_.
+Errors returned to users contain a `gRPC status code`_, a description and additional machine readable information represented in the `rich gRPC error model`_.